Opinion | Todd Gitlin and the radicalism of small-d democracy

 Yes, I notice the gendered language and a hard-to-operationalize vagueness.
 Still, if the early student left, inspired by the civil rights movement, was radical, it was radical about democracy.
 It took our country’s democratic promise and the Cold War claims we made about ourselves more seriously than many who repeated them by rote.

-These reflections are stirred by the death last weekend of Todd Gitlin, one of the world’s truly good, thoughtful and committed people.
+These reflections are stirred by the death this past weekend of Todd Gitlin, one of the world’s truly good, thoughtful and committed people.
 Gitlin was president of SDS from 1963 to 1964 and wrote the best account of the era in which he played an important role.
 “The Sixties,” published in 1987, captured a kaleidoscopic time in rich detail, but it was also great because Gitlin was so honest, self-reflective and self-critical.

 Gitlin never regretted being a radical.
 But neither did he flinch from describing the moral, strategic and tactical failings of the movement he helped build.
 Over the years, his worries about his own side always drew on his (small-d) democratic convictions: It was not doing enough to build majorities, to find arguments that appealed to broadly shared sentiments — including patriotism — and to avoid a deadening sectarianism.